volkanagun/SentencePartitioning/README.md

 # Other Languages

 There is no support for other languages but they can be implemented by applying custom tokenizer and a custom evaluation dataset.

-In order to support other languages first a frequent n-gram tokenizer must be implemented.
+1. In order to support other languages first a frequent n-gram tokenizer must be implemented.
 The current tokenization is language independent but frequent n-grams are language dependent.
 The static vocabulary of an evaluation dataset must be constructed in selection stage.
-Secondly a large line by line sentence dataset of the target language must be specified by a path in SampleParams.
+2. A large line by line sentence dataset of the target language must be specified by a path in SampleParams.
 This text dataset will be used as a primary input in selection.
-Thirdly, the tokenizer of the evaluation stage is only used in EmbeddingModel.
+3. The tokenizer of the evaluation stage is only used in EmbeddingModel.
 This tokenizer instance can be modified in this class or a new class can be derived with an appropriate implementation of tokenize method.

-Finally, with the correct folder paths a new language can be used.
+Finally, with the correct folder paths defined in ExperimentSPL and SamplingExperiment classes a new language can be used.
+The paths may include the following

+1. Training and testing datasets
+2. The path to main sentence dataset
+3. The name and folder of the target task
+4. The implementation must be done for conditions for the target task in ExperimentSPL and SamplingExperiment.
+Currently, ner, pos, and sentiment are implemented.